passionate-soft-dev/Real-Time-Chat-Application/README.md

    4. Push to the branch (git push origin feature/your-feature).
    5. Create a new pull request.

-## License
-This project is open-source and licensed under the MIT License.

-*Thank you for checking out this Real-Time Chat Application!
-If you find this project useful, don’t forget to give it a ⭐ on GitHub.*

 ### Folder Structure
    ```bash
    ├── Frontend/app              # Frontend React code